allclasses/allclasses-geo/README.md

 Install [fabric](http://www.fabfile.org/) and define your ssh config to have an alias for the machine you want to deploy to.

-Put the settings you want on the deployment machine in `geo/settings/deploy.py` and then
+Put the settings you want on the deployment machine in `geo/settings/deployment.py` and then

 ```bash
 $ fab deploy:host=ssh_config_alias
 ```

-Note that neither memcached nor POSTGis are configured by the puppet provisioning step, so you will reasonably need to have those already running somewhere and have your deployment settings point to them
+Note that neither memcached nor POSTGIS are configured by the puppet provisioning step, so you will reasonably need to have those already running somewhere and have your deployment settings point to them